Ukraine PM says $37 billion went missing under Yanukovich

-However, the June 2014 government bond weakened, signalling that the possibility of a short-term default is still worrying investors.
+However, the June 2014 government bond weakened, signaling that the possibility of a short-term default is still worrying investors.

-The hyrvnia traded as low as 11.0 to the dollar and markets were signalling more depreciation, with 6-month currency forwards pricing it at around 12 per dollar.
+The hyrvnia traded as low as 11.0 to the dollar and markets were signaling more depreciation, with 6-month currency forwards pricing it at around 12 per dollar.

 A former economy and foreign minister, and ex-deputy head of the central bank, Yatseniuk's immediate task is to draw up an anti-crisis plan and secure international aid to prevent a default and shore up the hyrvnia.